nasa/lfc/doc/index.rst

         keep track of all the different versions of those files without having to store all of them locally.

-    *   You have a repo that generates some binary file (which may or may not be "large"), for example a picture, every day.
+    *   You have a repo that generates some binary files (which may or may not be "large"), for example a picture, every day.
 You'd like users to be able to clone the repo that makes and tracks those pictures but not have to download the entire picture-of-the-day archive when they clone